erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 **RDDT**

 Reddit is a guilty pleasure for me.
 I spend way too much time there.
 They seem to have a mine of fodder for AI to train on in their forums.
+In Q1, they reported their data licensing business grew 66% year over year.
+They also recorded their first quarterly profit since their IPO.
+Additionally, their ads business is an opportunity for growth.
 Often I find if I use an app or product nearly every day, it is a signal that it might be a good investment.
 But then again, I could have drawn the same conclusion about Stack Overflow 10 years ago and it would have turned out to be incorrect.
 In January, I bought some shares at $185.
 In April, I bought more at $87.
 I continued adding on the bounce since April.
 As it stands, I'm holding the position at breakeven.

 **DUOL**